gilch/hissp/docs/lissp_quickstart.rst

    ['1 2', '3', (4, 5), '6;7\\8']

    ;; Constructors or helpers also work.
-(And can interpolate runtime data.)
+(And can interpolate run-time data.)
    #> (list `(,"1 2" ,"3" (4 5) ,"6;7\8"))
    >>> list(
    ...   (lambda * _: _)(